-Naturally, this discount is offered to you if you have a clean driving record - no accidents or citations.
-This is typically a hsubstantial discount and a lot of times it is automatically added to your policy when your Motor Vehicle Report or CLUE report is pulled at the inception of your auto policy.
+Naturally, this discount is offered to you if you have a clean driving record, meaning no accidents or citations.
+This is typically a substantial discount and a lot of times it is automatically added to your policy when your Motor Vehicle Report or CLUE report is pulled at the inception of your auto policy.
 Still, if you are sure you have a clean driving record and are not receiving any discount, speak with your insurance company and ask if they offer a discount for good drivers.

 Many companies offer discounts for active or former military members and their families.
 The amount and qualifications differ per company but you should ask if your current company has this discount.